 The management of distressed reactions, pain, thickening agents and insulin was reviewed.
-Most care plans contained sufficient detail to direct the required care.
-One care plan for the management of insulin required an update to reflect the most recent prescription.
-This was highlighted to the manager for immediate action.
+Care plans contained sufficient detail to direct the required care.
 Medicine records were well maintained.
 The audits completed indicated that medicines were administered as prescribed.

 3.3.2 What arrangements are in place to ensure that medicines are supplied on time, stored safely and disposed of appropriately?